What is community-acquired MRSA?

 - People on an athletic team

 You may also have a higher risk of getting it if someone else that you live with already has it.
 But many people who get a community-acquired MRSA infection have no risk factors for the disease.

 What are the symptoms of community-acquired MRSA?

 Colonization by MRSA does not lead to symptoms unless the bacteria cause an active infection.
-Most people who have community-acquired MRSA show symptoms of a skin infection.
+Most people who have an active community-acquired MRSA infection show symptoms of a skin infection.
 You might have a raised, red lump or a large, tender lump that drains pus.
 This area may get bigger and become more and more tender, red, and swollen.
-In some cases, you might have a bunch of small lumps that look like pimples.
+In some cases, you might have many small lumps that look like pimples.